gohyiqian/gohyiqian/README.md

 View my webfolio: https://portfolio-gohyiqian.vercel.app/

 - 🔭 I’m currently working on an open source project by microsoft - VoTT
-- 🌱 I’m currently learning TypeScript OOP and GraphQL, AWS and DApp
+- 🌱 I’m currently using React, Node, TypeScript OOP and ElectronJS
 - 📫 Reach me @: +65 9129 5608

 <!-- - 👯 I’m looking to collaborate on ...